mwhooker/jones/README.md

 when data changes.
 Now we can change config at runtime, making possible a whole category of use-cases like switches, a/b tests, and knob and lever you can imagine.

+For more information, see my [talk](http://pyvideo.org/video/1567/configuration-management-with-zookeeper) and [presentation](https://speakerdeck.com/mwhooker/jones) at Pycon Canada.

 Using the client
 ----------------